 Implementing integrated demand and supply planning

-To integrate demand signals into your supply chain management, you need a solution that brings together input and insights from different teams in your organization and present them on a centralized dashboard to improve visibility, transparency, and the ability to respond to market fluctuations quickly and accurately.
+To integrate demand signals into your supply chain management, you need a solution that brings together input and insights from different teams in your organization and presents them on a centralized dashboard to improve visibility, transparency, and the ability to respond to market fluctuations quickly and accurately.
 Vanguard Software’s cloud-based Integrated Business Planning (IBP) and forecasting platform is a model example.
 It allows demand and procurement teams to model and integrate data, forecast, collaborate, and report to maximize the impact of critical information and knowledge, which will ultimately increase profitability and operational efficiency of the entire organization.

 About Vanguard Software